Clement-coder/croptrust-dapp/README.md

 npm install

 # Deploy the smart contracts (example with Hardhat)
-npx hardhat run scripts/deploy.js --network your-network
+npx hardhat run scripts/deploy.js --network hedera-testnet
 ```

+---

-## License
+## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.